-Our New Entering Student Graduation and Retention rate data is available by student entry year since 2001 in customizable graduation/retention periods from one to ten years.
-Reports from Fall 2010 to Fall 1992 are available on our historical data page.
+Official New Entering Student Graduation and Retention rate data is available by student entry year since 2002 in customizable graduation/retention periods from one to ten years.
+Reports from Fall 1992 to Fall 2010 are available on our historical data page.

-View the data load table for details on the scheduled updating and staff contact for these data.
+View the data load table for details on the scheduled updating and staff contacts for these data.

 Notes & Data Sources:

-- This report only includes undergraduate new high school students (NHS).
-Transfer students are not included.
+- This report only includes undergraduate new high school students (NHS) and new transfer students (NAS).

 - The NHS cohorts used in this report represent first-time/full-time new entering freshmen as defined by each campus.
-For the Twin Cities, Duluth, Morris, and Rochester, these definitions match those used for official IPEDS reporting which exclude students who completed any college level coursework after graduating from high school.
-For Crookston, the cohorts may include students who completed between 1 and 19 college-level semester credits after high school, but students who did not declare they were seeking a bachelor’s degree as of their entry term are excluded.
-Students who participated in the MN PSEO program are included for all campuses.
+The NAS cohorts used in this report represent new entering transfer students as defined by each campus.
+For the Twin Cities, Duluth, Morris, and Rochester, these definitions match those used for official IPEDS reporting which exclude students who completed any college level coursework after graduating from high school (except for summer of the same year).
+For Crookston, the cohorts prior to Fall 2019 may include students who completed between 1 and 19 college-level semester credits after high school, but exclude students who did not declare they were seeking a bachelor’s degree as of their entry term.
 In addition, zero credit remedial courses are used in determining full time status.

 - Graduation status values represent cumulative bachelor's degree recipients at the UM from the fall term of entry through the summer term of the selected grad/retention period.
 For example, if a student entered in fall 2016 and received a bachelor's degree any time from fall 2016 through summer 2020, they would be counted initially as graduated in the four years after entry table and for all subsequent years.